hpc-carpentry/hpc-python/_episodes/06-parallel.md

 The `multiprocessing` module has a major limitation: it only accepts certain functions, and in certain situations.
 For instance any class methods, lambdas, or functions defined in `__main__` wont' work.
-This is due to the way Python "pickles" (read: serialises) data and sends it to the worker processes.
+This is due to the way Python "pickles" (read: serializes) data and sends it to the worker processes.
 "Pickling" simply can't handle a lot of different types of Python objects.

 Fortunately, there is a fork of the `multiprocessing` module called `multiprocess` that works just fine (`pip install --user multiprocess`).
-`multiprocess` uses `dill` instead of `pickle` to serialise Python objects (read: send your data and functions to the Python workers), and does not suffer the same issues.
+`multiprocess` uses `dill` instead of `pickle` to serialize Python objects (read: send your data and functions to the Python workers), and does not suffer the same issues.
 Usage is identical: